 User research can be an essential and incredibly effective tool to grow your business, but how do we show the value of this research to our teams?

-The need to digitally connect with and impact customers is essential.
+The need to develop a nuanced understanding of your customers' needs is essential for a product to succeed.
 We have discussed how user research can be an essential and incredibly effective tool for this, but how do we show the value of this research to our teams?
 How do we use this data to generate insights that we can share with our companies?

 User research is a key practice for discovering your customer’s behaviors and incentives.
 The ability to relay this information back to your team for optimal impact is a key driver of success.
 Understanding what consumers are expecting is essential for sustainability and growth.